bbeng89/bbeng89.github.io/_posts/2020-06-06-dodge-city-kansas.md

 ---

 <p class="text-justify">
 I decided I'm going to make the journey back to the Midwest so that I can visit family and friends and do some maintenance on the rig.
 My goal for today was to get to Dodge City, Kansas, but when I checked the weather forecast I saw they were predicting 70mph winds throughout all of Southeastern Colorado, which was basically my entire route.
 After being out here a couple weeks I noticed that the mornings are calm and the wind picks up throughout the day, so I decided to completely pack everything and hitch up last night, so that this morning all I would have to do is pull the slide in and then take off.
-My dad's side of the family is notorious for leaving extremely early in the morning, so I channeled my inner Bengtson and managed to get out on the road by 4:45 AM.
+My family is notorious for leaving extremely early in the morning, so I channeled my inner Bengtson and managed to get out on the road by 4:45 AM.
 </p>

 <p class="text-justify">